navedk43/Super-ChatApp/README.md

 ## **Demo**

-Check out the live demo of the Super ChatApp: [Live Demo](https://example.com) *(Replace with your actual demo URL)*
+Check out the live demo of the Super ChatApp: [Live Demo](https://example.com) *(Replace with your actual demo URL)* **Make sure to open account in Chatengine.io and create a new project and add the project private key in the backend code > index.js  > line : 15**

 ## **Technologies Used**